 - Whether these payment reforms are having their intended impact on the quality, efficiency, and cost of health care for both the commercial and Medicaid sectors.

-Listen in to CPR’s Program Director, Andréa Caballero, discuss the project with the Robert Wood Johnson Foundation’s Andrea Ducas.
+Listen in to CPR’s Program Director, Andréa Caballero, discuss the project with the Robert Wood Johnson Foundation’s Program Officer, Andrea Ducas.

 CPR thanks the group of experts on our 2.0 Advisory Committee, whom have provided their expertise throughout the development of the new metrics, along with Discern Health for its significant contribution to this project.